top of page

 Holly, Keith & Linda, though distances apart, friends eternally.

-CB, & the CNC Team for insisting that, my work needs to be seen.
+Craig B, & the CNC Team for insisting, my work needs to be seen.

 ...fly low and avoid the radar.